 In El Paso, the El Paso County Historical Commission presented their work, in partnership with the Concordia Heritage Association and the Chinese Benevolent Society, to preserve and enhance the historic Chinese Section of Concordia Cemetery, articulating the cultural landscape goal as well as the value of cultural diversity.

 Participants at each meeting discussed the draft elements of the plan, and then worked individually and in small teams to brainstorm success stories and develop local implementation ideas for each goal that was shared with the larger group.
-All the forums concluded with stakeholders voting on the goals that were highest priority.
+All the forums concluded with each stakeholder voting on the goals to illustrate individual, organizational, and regional priorities.
 These meetings were brought to life through video testimonials of participants.

 Thank you to everyone who participated and especially to all of our local hosts for sponsoring these meetings.
 We could not have done this without you!
 Our meeting schedule included: